-Depending on the type of US visa you get at US Consulate, you may get it issued beyond your passport validity.
-But, when you enter US at Port of entry, your current passport expiry date is used by CBP officer to issue your I-94 Expiration date.
-If your passport is expiring before the US Visa expiry, then you will get I-94 validity until end of your passport expiry.
+Depending on the type of US visa you get at the US Consulate, you may get it issued beyond your passport validity.
+But, when you enter the US at a Port of entry, your current passport expiry date is used by the CBP officer to issue your I-94 Expiration date.
+If your passport is expiring before the US Visa expiry, then you will get I-94 validity until the end of your passport expiry.
 You may read I-94, Sample, how to fill, if you are not familiar with I-94

 Before you understand options, it is important for you to have all your documents ready.
 Below is check checklist